Backend DB <> SQLite sync engine

 Connects to backend databases in a non-invasive way

-PowerSync reads data from the Postgres Write-Ahead Log, MongoDB change streams, or MySQL binlog (coming soon).
+PowerSync reads data from the Postgres Write-Ahead Log, MongoDB change streams, or MySQL binlog.

 • No schema changes or other modifications required.